mtlynch/mtlynch.io/content/posts/digitizing/index.md

 And watching it, I realized that there were clips missing.
 I asked for the full original set of VHS tapes.
 My dad still had an old VCR.
 I thought it would be as simple as buying some kind of cable to connect the VCR to my computer and I'd be done.

+## My naive first try

+For years after we got rid of VCRs, my mom

+TODO: Picture of original DVDs (I'm not sure what happened to the missing letters)

+The answer was always going to be "no" until I captured all the data and metadata so thoroughly that I was confident that there was nothing I'd ever need on the originals.

 ## Part 1: Digitizing

-Second try with video capture software
+* Second try with video capture software
-Try three with different combinations of VCRs and capture devices Try four with digitization company, EverPresent
+* Try three with different combinations of VCRs and capture devices
+* Try four with digitization company, EverPresent
   * A long rant on EverPresent
     * Gave me a hard drive when I specifically said I didn't want one
     * Charged a different price than what I was quoted